 3. Refer to the FAQs

 As well as being super handy for visitors to your site, the FAQs pages present a great opportunity for you to really hone in on the long-tail keywords sandwiched inside of voice searches.
 If you’re thinking about building a shiny, new FAQ page then it’s worth considering quite a wider scope of searches that include a higher number of words.
 For example, instead of just “How do I know if my car needs an oil change?”, consider brand specific queries such as “How do I know if my Mercedes C-Class needs an oil change?”.
 In doing this, you’re going to be anticipating the direct searches from device users whilst also driving the focus to a niche product or service that you provide.

 4. What are people asking?

-In Britain, 62% of us are already pretty comfortable with using voice-operated devices when listening to music, checking the weather and, most importantly, for search.
+In Britain, 62% of us are already pretty comfortable with using voice-operated devices and voice assistants on mobile when listening to music, checking the weather and, most importantly, for search.
 Knowing where these searches stem from and we’re most likely to be asking for is essential in order to make sure your site is still showing in the SERPs.
 The majority of searches and commands tend to be localised, such as “Hey Siri, how far away is the nearest petrol garage?” or “Alexa, find me the number for Tesco on Birmingham New Street.”
 Where voice optimisation and your site then merge is in the ability to fall into these localised results.
 Taking the time to think about the questions related to your industry will also help in terms of understanding their journey which, hopefully, leads to your site.